-Middle East respiratory syndrome coronavirus (MERS-CoV), previously known as novel coronavirus (nCoV), is a viral respiratory illness, which was first reported in Saudi Arabia, in 2012.
-The source of MERS is currently unknown, though it is likely to have originated from an animal.
+Middle East respiratory syndrome coronavirus is a viral respiratory illness that was first reported in Saudi Arabia, in 2012.
+Symptoms are those of a severe, acute, respiratory illness, similar to pneumonia.

 Contents of this article:

 The MERS coronavirus is related to the common cold.

 MERS-CoV belongs to the coronavirus family, the same family of viruses that cause the common cold.